 Westmarland has authored many reports on sexual violence, including “Has anything changed?
 Results of a comparative study (1977-2010) on opinions of rape” and “Women’s views on the policing of rape, domestic violence and stalking within the Cleveland Police area.”

-Criminal Careers, Crime Prevention, Criminological Theory
+Areas of Specialization: Criminal Careers, Crime Prevention, Criminological Theory

 Alex Piquero is Professor and Chair of the Department of Sociology and Arts & Sciences Distinguished Scholar the University of Miami.
 Piquero additionally holds several other academic appointments including: Professor of Criminology at Monash University in Melbourne, Australia; Adjunct Professor in the Griffith Criminology Institute, Griffith University; Life Course Centre Fellow, University of Queensland; and Fellow of the University of Cincinnati Corrections Institute.
-Prior to joining the University of Miami, Piquero was the Ashbel Smith Professor of Criminology and Associate Dean for Graduate Programs in the School of Economic, Political and Policy Sciences for the University of Texas at Dallas.
+Prior to joining the University of Miami, Piquero was the Ashbel Smith Professor of Criminology and Associate Dean for Graduate Programs in the School of Economic, Political and Policy Sciences for the University of Cincinnati.
 He has ranked as #1 criminologist in the world in terms of publication since 1996.
-He earned a B.A., an M.A. and a Ph.D. in criminology and criminal justice from the University of Maryland at College Park.
+He earned a B.A., an M.A. and a Ph.D. in criminology and criminal justice from the University of Maryland, College Park.

 Piquero has focused his research on correlations between malnutrition and violence.
 He has collaborated on books such as the Handbook of Quantitative Criminology and a study finding that arrest rates among National Football League players was statistically lower than that of the rest of the American public within that age range.